Paravel/DayTrip-Blog/_drafts/cafes-restaurants.markdown

 ![Cafes vs Restaurants](/assets/img/cafevsrestaurant.jpg)

-We just added a new restaurant category to DayTrip.
-We already had a cafes, so you might be asking why we added restaurants?
+We just added a new [restaurant category](https://godaytrip.com/categories/restaurants) to DayTrip.
+We already had [cafes](https://godaytrip.com/categories/cafes), so you might be asking why we added restaurants?
 Well, in our eyes a restaurant and a cafe in Texas are very different.
 We made a handy little chart so you'll know the difference:

 |Item                     |Cafe                                 |Restaurant                 |
 |-------------------------|-------------------------------------|---------------------------|